Komi-Wang/TGRS/README.md

 ```

 ## Data preparation
 In this paper, we use three mainstream datasets in the field of remote sensing visual question answering (RSVQA).
 They are, respectively, the [high-resolution](https://zenodo.org/records/6344367) dataset and the [low-resolution](https://zenodo.org/records/6344334) dataset.
 Among them, the high resolution dataset can be divided into two versions -- v1 and v2.
+Before the training starts, you need to download the required data to the specified directory and extract the zip files.